doniurek/commands/find.md

 `-fprint <file>` Print the full file name into file file.

+### Global options
+Global options take effect even for tests which occur earlier on the command line so they should be specified on the command-line just after `<path>`

+`-depth` Process each directory's contents before the  directory itself.

+`-maxdepth <level>` Descend at most &lt;level&gt; of directories below the starting-points, e.g. `-maxdepth 0` means only apply the tests and actions to the starting-points themselves.

+`-mindepth <level>` Do not apply any tests or actions at levels less than &lt;level&gt;, e.g. `-mindepth 1` means process all files except the starting-points.

+`-noleaf` Omit leaves.

 ## Examples
 `find /var/ftp/mp3 -name '*.mp3' -type f -exec chmod 644 {} \;`
-This command changes the permissions of all regular files whose names end with .mp3 in the directory tree /var/ftp/mp3
+Changes the permissions of all regular files whose names end with .mp3 in the directory tree /var/ftp/mp3

 `find . -size +100k -a -size -500k`
 Searching files whose size is between 100 kilobytes and 500 kilobytes